roman-corgi/corgidrp/docs/source/l1_to_l2b_e2e.rst

         mock_cal_filelist = [os.path.join(l1_datadir, "{0}.fits".format(i)) for i in [90526, 90527]]
         tvac_l2b_filelist = [os.path.join(l2b_datadir, "{0}.fits".format(i)) for i in [90529, 90531]]

 The calibration database (`caldb`) is initialized, and calibration entries are created.
+The following is mocking code for squeezing the test data in the official format.

 .. code-block:: python